 I picked up the colour DWS, a gorgeous grey–not too dark and not too light.
 (Confession: I totally had to google what DWS stands for, and it apparently means Dripping With Sarcasm.
 Approved.)

 According to Illamasqua’s website, it’s a “cement grey”–not the most flattering of descriptions.
 I prefer to see it as an understated, classic (yes, that word again) sort of grey.
 It’s really quite lovely; see for yourself.

 Overall, I really liked it!
-For the most part the polish applied smoothly, and was only the tiniest bit streaky during the second coat.
-I’d have to chalk that up to the fact that the formula is quite thick, but not in a goopy way.
-I mean to say that it’s a very creamy, dense sort of polish, and almost reminded me of a gel manicure without the high-shine.
+For the most part, the polish applied smoothly and was only the tiniest bit streaky during the second coat.
+I’d have to chalk that up to the fact that the formula is quite thick but not in a overly goopy way.
+I mean to say that it’s a very creamy, dense sort of polish, and it almost reminded me of a gel manicure without the high-shine.

 The finished product:

 And of course, top everything off with your favourite top coat for a dash of added shine and a longer lasting, classy look 😉